 • In November 2022, APTDECO unveiled its nationwide expansion with the introduction of nationwide shipping.
 This expansion aimed to provide furniture buyers & sellers throughout the country with a convenient, cost-effective, and secure means to engage in furniture resale, while also making a positive environmental impact.
 APTDECO's resale platform stands out as the sole end-to-end marketplace in the nation that accepts and lists all types of furniture resale items.

-The second-hand homeware market research report includes in-depth coverage of the industry with estimates & forecasts in terms of volume (USD million) & revenue (USD billion) from 2021 to 2032, for the following segments:
+The second-hand homeware market research report includes in-depth coverage of the industry with estimates & forecasts in terms of volume (USD billion) & revenue (million units) from 2021 to 2034, for the following segments:

 Market, By Product Type